saurvs/astro-rust/README.md

 * **Stars** combined magnitude of two or more stars, absolute magnitude from parallax
 * **Binary stars** radius vector, angular separation, eccentricity of the apparent orbit, apparent position angle, and mean annual motion and mean anomaly of the companion star
 * **Asteroids** true and apparent diameters
-* **Atmospheric refraction** true and apparent altitude, effect of local pressure and temperature
+* **Atmospheric refraction** apparent altitude from true altitude and vice-versa, effect of local pressure and temperature
 * **Ecliptic** mean obliquity by IAU and Laskar
 * **Nutation** nutation in ecliptic longitude, obliquity, and equatorial coordinates

+## Contributing

+The goal of this project is to build a polished, production-quality library with a well-tested, comprehensive implementation of algorithms used in fundamental astronomy, a well-designed Rust API, and an excellent documentation of code and coverage.

+Anyone interested to contribute in any way possible is encouraged to do so.

+A good start would be to go through Meeus's book and browse the API documentation, read the code, and submit a pull request if anything warrants an addition or a modification.

+Even refactoring of code and small optimisations here and there is much encouraged.

 ## References
 * [Astronomical Algorithms, by Jean Meeus (2nd edition)](http://www.willbell.com/math/mc1.htm)